Validating and submitting data to CRM

 Creating your validation data object

-Before using the framework's validation functions, you must create a validation data object.
 This object is an array of input objects, where each object describes a form field to validate.
-You can define a single input as [{}]

 Base properties for all input types